How did you get the idea to start Affirmation Chile?

 Do you think the situation of GLBT people in the US is different from the situation in Chile?

 Yes, because cultural circumstances and individual development are different.
 In Latin America and in Chile, machismo dictates that males must be machos and females must be feminine.
 This affects our social and cultural behaviors, and how we act in church and at the workplace.
 As for the Catholic Church, their actions and their discourse are always ultra-conservative.
-The same clergy that condemns people for loving someone of their own gender justifies a dictator who ordered the murder of thousands.
+The same clergy that

 Is there anything you would like to add?